grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 Grafana Mimir supports multiple tenants and stores blocks per tenant.
 With multi-tenancy disabled, there is a single tenant called `anonymous`.

-Use Grafana mimirtool to upload each block, e.g. identified by the previous command, to Grafana Mimir:
+Use Grafana mimirtool to upload each block, such as those identified by the previous command, to Grafana Mimir:

 ```bash
 mimirtool backfill --address=http://<mimir-hostname> --id=<tenant> <block1> <block2>...